vaadin/flow/flow-plugins/flow-gradle-plugin/README.md

 # Vaadin Gradle Plugin

 This is the official Vaadin Gradle Plugin for Vaadin 19 and newer.
-The implementation is based on `flow-plugin-base` which is the same base module as the maven plugin.
+The implementation is based on `flow-plugin-base` which is also used by the Vaadin Maven plugin.

 Prerequisites:
 * Java 8 or higher